Vico Ortiz dishes on raunchy podcasting, their witchy cartoon crush, and the power of polyamory

 Of course, we can’t talk about Our Flag Means Death or any of Ortiz’s many screen credits until the major Hollywood studios and producers decide to pay writers and actors a fair wage and bring an end to the WGA and SAG strikes…

 Thankfully, Ortiz keeps very busy these days, so we’ve got plenty of other excuses to talk to one of our favorite queer rising stars.
-Not least of which is their new podcast, Date My Abuelita, First!, an inclusive dating game in which three lucky contestants compete to win the heart of an eligible partner—the catch is, they have to win over a tough-to-please “abuelita,” played by Ortiz’s co-host Liliana Montenegro.
+Not least of which is their new podcast with iHeartMedia’s My Cultura Network, Date My Abuelita, First!, an inclusive dating game in which three lucky contestants compete to win the heart of an eligible partner—the catch is, they have to win over a tough-to-please “abuelita,” played by Ortiz’s co-host Liliana Montenegro.

 Amidst their new gig as Date My Abuelita, First!‘s host with the most, we called up Ortiz to be the latest guest in our rapid-fire Q&A series, Dishin’ It.
 In our enlightening conversation, the actor opens about why they consider themselves a “live-action cartoon character,” the healing powers of their polyamorous relationship, and they witchy Disney character from their childhood their still crushing on.